-- Your problem is causing financial difficulty for you, your family, or your business; - You face (or your business is facing) an immediate threat of adverse action; or - You've tried repeatedly to contact the IRS but no one has responded, or the IRS hasn't responded by the date promised.
+• Your problem is causing financial difficulty for you, your family, or your business;

+• You've tried repeatedly to contact the IRS but no one has responded, or the IRS hasn't responded by the date promised.

 How Can You Reach TAS?